misskey-delta/misskey/README.md

-# Fork of the Misskey
+# misskey δ
-The origin sources are in [MissKernel](https://github.com/MissKernel).
+a fork of the misskey project. the origin sources are in [MissKernel](https://github.com/MissKernel).

 ## Repositories
 - [misskey-delta/Misskey-Web](https://github.com/misskey-delta/Misskey-Web)